bamidev/stonenet/README.md

 - [ ] Ability to post more than just text, like images, videos & attachments
 - [ ] Ability to connect to a friend over an alternative transport protocol
 - [ ] An ActivityPub 'bridge' to allow people from the fediverse to follow your feed
-- [ ] A seperate onion-routing network to allow users to interact with the network anonymously
+- [ ] Ability to 'inject' your posts into the network anonymously.
+- [ ] Ability to 'lurk' on a network anonymously.